terminalcloud/apps/docs/sstripe.md

 ---

 ## Usage
-Spin up your terminal container based on this snapshot and personalize your installation by clicking on "Finish your installation here" using the database credentials provided below:
+Spin up your terminal Terminal based on this snapshot and personalize your installation by clicking on "Finish your installation here" using the database credentials provided below:

 ´´´